vinay631/behavioral_cloning/report.md

 * drive.py for driving the car in autonomous mode
 * model.json contains trained convolution neural network
 * model.h5 containing the weights of the netowrk
-* writeup_report.md summarizing the results
+* report.md summarizing the results
+* result.md the video of autonomous driving

 #### 2. Training and testing the model
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing